dfelinto/blender-manual/manual/modeling/meshes/editing/face/triangles_quads.rst

           After converting tris to quads.

-All the menu entries and hotkeys use the settings defined in the *Operator* panel:

 Max Angle
    This value, between (0 to 180), controls the threshold for this tool to work on adjacent triangles.
    With a threshold of 0.0,